Sailatish/CollegewebApplication/README.md

 future goals.
 These systems will ultimately allow you to better manage resources.

-#Scope of  Project
+## Scope of  Project
 Intra-College Communication System is a system that can be easily use by various users(viz.
 Academic, Administration, Training & Placement, Library, Finance, Examination sections).
 This project is specially designed for the use of students.
--Student can view study materials, Exam routine and important news related to their college, class, course in one place with a click of mouse.
+- Student can view study materials, Exam routine and important news related to their college, class, course in one place with a click of mouse.
 - Student can ask for specific query for any subject through the post option and if anyone have the solution he / she can respond with the details.